Skip to content

 Engage both latches.

-Push the latches firmly until they
+Push the latches firmly until they lock into place.

 3